-With Twitch’s growth came with more scrutiny.
-Through the years, in compliance with the United States government’s complex copyright laws, in particular the 1998 Digital Millennium Copyright Act (DMCA), Twitch has increasingly issued DMCA “strikes” and bans to streamers for violating the DMCA law.
+With Twitch’s growth came more scrutiny.
+Through the years, in compliance with the United States government’s complex copyright laws, in particular, the 1998 Digital Millennium Copyright Act (DMCA), Twitch has increasingly issued DMCA “strikes” and bans to streamers for violating the DMCA law.

 How Much is Twitch Worth?

 According to Needham analyst Laura Martin, Amazon’s collective media assets, which are primarily made up of Prime Video and Prime Music along with Twitch, are worth approximately $50 billion, which Twitch itself valued at about $15 billion.

 From its creation, Twitch redefined what could be considered a part of the entertainment industry and what was possible through live video on the internet.

 Today, we stay tuned to our favorite gamers and prominent streamers, laugh, bonding, and have a good time.
 It’s hard to imagine a Twitch-free world.
 The site has truly grown from modest beginnings into the leader in its market.